7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

                                  %and unit is 8, so the total size is: 4 * 8 = 32 bits.
 The pattern
                                  %also could have been written as <<N:32, Bin/binary>> because
                                  %the default type of a segment is integer, and the default unit
-                                 %for the integer Type is 1.
+                                 %for the integer Type is 1, so total size is: 32 * 1 = 32 bits.
 ```

 In the shell: